 Normal year: May – June Recommended Budget

-- In a normal year, the Board of Supervisors makes the Recommended Budget available for public review on its website.
+- The Board of Supervisors makes the Recommended Budget available for public review on its website.

 - The county also announces a public hearing date.

 - The public hearing date usually happens about a month after the release of the Recommended Budget.
 The budget hearings are usually in June, and last one-to-two days.
 This is a chance for advocates to analyze the Recommended Budget and mount campaigns to demand a budget that aligns with community values.